 Funds and pensions

 Private equity investments also provide an opportunity for the investors to have access to sizable and reliable funding assets when required.
 The returns from private equity investments can be used to contribute to a pension programme, financial aid funds for education and research, and for various other purposes.

 Despite various changes and influences, private equity continues to hold a strong position for itself in the marketplace.
 It has emerged as an important factor that contributes towards economic development and influences economic change on a large scale.

-Most businesses now seem to be more inclined towards private equity investments, considering it a favorable aspect that is to benefit their companies and business entities.
+Most businesses now seem to be more inclined towards private equity investments, considering it a favourable aspect that is to benefit their companies and business entities.

-Popularity of private equity is on a rise in the present age, and the concept of private funding for creating value for a business seems to be being rapidly accepted by various active market participants and leaders.
+The popularity of private equity is on the rise in the present age, and the concept of private funding for creating value for a business seems to be being rapidly accepted by various active market participants and leaders.

-Criticism on individual private equity investments is primarily directed towards banking on considerable debt funds to carry out acquisition of a company, organization or any other business entity.
-These investments are further criticized for devising complex structures to be used as mechanisms and tools for reducing or eliminating tax payments.
+Criticism on individual private equity investments is primarily directed towards banking on considerable debt funds to carry out the acquisition of a company, organisation or any other business entity.
+These investments are further criticised for devising complex structures to be used as mechanisms and tools for reducing or eliminating tax payments.

-Private equity investors and firms have also been criticised for taking the liberty to invest insufficiently in new products and procedures, as well as the lack of communication between stakeholders prior to, and after acquisitive endeavours.
+Private equity investors and firms have also been criticised for taking the liberty to invest insufficiently in new products and procedures, as well as the lack of communication between stakeholders before and after acquisitive endeavours.

 Private equity investments are widely criticised for discretion of funding and concealing information from public knowledge.
 Concerns have also been raised regarding minimum regulatory assets and capital requirements for making investments in various business entities.

-As is the case with individual private equity investments, private equity firms have also been criticised for favoring procedures and practices that lead to tax evasion.
+As is the case with individual private equity investments, private equity firms have also been criticised for favouring procedures and practices that lead to tax evasion.